microsoft/php-sdk-binary-tools/README.md

 # PGO

+As of the version 2.1.0, the SDK includes the features to produce PGO trained builds.
+Several training cases are included by default, which are based on the real life opensource applications.
+The PGO trained builds can give an overall speedup up to 30%.

 ## Preparing PGO training environment
 - the pgo folder in the SDK root dir contains templates and scenarios for PGO training
-- adjust and execute doc/phpsdk_pgo_prep_elevated.bat.example to open ports required for PHP SDK training servers
+- adjust and execute [doc/phpsdk_pgo_prep_elevated.bat.example](doc/phpsdk_pgo_prep_elevated.bat.example) to open ports required for PHP SDK training servers
 - run `phpsdk_pgo --init`

 ## Creating a PGO build